DanielKehoe/learn-rails-copilot/10_Introduction.md

 You'll start coding immediately in this book.
 It's a hands-on tutorial that leads you through the code needed to build a real-world web application.
 Don't skip around in this book.
 The tutorial is designed to unfold in steps, one section leading to another, until you reach the "Testing" chapter.

 You can complete this book in one long weekend, though it will take concentration and stamina.
 If you work through the book over a longer timespan, try to set aside uninterrupted blocks of two hours or more for reading and coding, as it takes time to focus and concentrate.

 ### A Warning About Links

 My books are densely packed with links for background reading.
 If you click every link, you'll be a well-informed student, but you may never finish the book!
 It's up to you to master your curiosity.
 Follow the links only when you want to dive deeper.

 ### What Comes Next

 The best way to learn is by doing; when it comes to code, that means building applications.
 Hands-on learning with actual Rails applications is the key to absorbing and retaining knowledge.

-After you read this book, you'll be able to work with the example applications from the [RailsApps Project](http://railsapps.github.io/).
-The project provides open source example applications for Rails developers, for free.
-Each application is accompanied by a tutorial in the Capstone Rails Tutorials series, so there's no mystery code.
-Each application can be generated in a few minutes with the [Rails Composer](https://www.railscomposer.com) tool, which professional developers use to create starter applications.

-The open source project is solely supported by subscriptions to the video series and sales of the [Capstone Rails Tutorials](https://tutorials.railsapps.org/).
-If you get the videos or the advanced tutorials, you'll have my sincere appreciation for your support.

 ### Staying In Touch